-Avadel’s FT218 is an investigational, once-nightly formulation of sodium oxybate using a proprietary Micropump™ technology for extended-release oral suspension in the treatment of excessive daytime sleepiness (EDS) and cataplexy in patients suffering from narcolepsy.
+Avadel’s FT218 is an investigational, once-nightly, extended-release, formulation of sodium oxybate designed to treat excessive daytime sleepiness (EDS) and cataplexy in patients suffering from narcolepsy.

 FT218 is currently being studied in the pivotal REST-ON study (Randomized study Evaluating the efficacy and SafeTy of a Once Nightly formulation of sodium oxybate), a double-blind, randomized, placebo-controlled Phase 3 trial to assess the efficacy and safety in the treatment of excessive daytime sleepiness and cataplexy in patients suffering from narcolepsy.
 The REST-ON study completed patient enrollment (a total of 212 patients) in December 2019.
 The last patient last visit (LPLV) is expected to occur by the end of the first quarter of 2020, with topline data expected in the second quarter of 2020.
 To find out more about the REST-ON study, please visit the clinical trial website.

 Published FT218 Data:

 In June 2019, Avadel presented pharmacokinetic (PK) data in healthy volunteers for FT218 at the 33rd Annual Meeting of the Associated Professional Sleep Societies.
 These data include a head-to-head pilot PK comparison of three prototypes of FT218 to twice-nightly sodium oxybate at 4.5 g and dose proportionality of FT218 across three doses (4.5g, 6g and 9-g).